OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ##### Installing and Running the App

+Now you should be all set for running the modified app.
+Deploy and run the app on the device as follows.

 ~~~
 $ ios-deploy --debug --bundle Payload/UnCrackable\ Level\ 1.app/
 ~~~

+If everything went well, the app should launch on the device in debugging mode (with lldb attached).
+Frida should now be able to attach to the app.
+You can verify this with the frida-ps command:

 ~~~
 $ frida-ps -U
 PID  Name